roshanlam/RoshanStock/README.md

 brew services start mongodb

-mongod --dbpath (Your Porject Folder)/Data/DB
+mongod --dbpath (Your Project Folder)/Data/DB

 When you storing stock data with mongodb mode, you may meet too many open files problem, try the following codes in command line: